 Patients with diabetes mellitus can develop serious ocular complications that can affect their vision.
 Over time, high blood sugar leads to damage to the retinal blood vessels.
 Several complications may develop, including macular edema (swelling in the central retina) and retinal ischemia (poor blood flow).
 Other findings in non-proliferative diabetic retinopathy include retinal hemorrhages and cotton wool spots (small white spots in the retina that form because of poor blood flow).

 Medical control of diabetes mellitus is very important in order to preserve vision as well as to prevent other systemic complications such as kidney disease, heart disease, stroke, and neuropathy.
 It is important to have regular eye examinations because many changes from diabetic retinopathy may be present even if a patient is asymptomatic.

 Schedule a Consultation

-If you are interested in learning more about Non-Proliferative Diabetic Retinopathy, please call 800-VRS-2500 to schedule a consultation at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud, & Duluth.
+If you are interested in learning more about Non-Proliferative Diabetic Retinopathy, please call (800) VRS-2500 to schedule a consultation.
+We have locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud, and Duluth.